gschlosser7/bluewater/README.md

-# bluewater
+# _bluewater_

-## _Proof of Concept_
+## Proof of Concept
-For the purpose of improving strategization while trading in the cryptocurrency marketplace, bluewater provides a simple paper trading interface in conjunction with an AI chatbot.
+For the purpose of improving strategization while trading in the cryptocurrency marketplace, bluewater provides these tools:\
+    *a simple paper trading interface
+    *AI chatbot